International Regulations for Preventing Collisions at Sea: History

 In 1863 a new set of rules drawn up by the British Board of Trade, in consultation with the French government, came into force.
 By 1864 the regulations (or Articles) had been adopted by more than thirty maritime countries, including Germany and the United States (passed by the United States Congress as Rules to prevent Collisions at Sea.
 An act fixing certain rules and regulations for preventing collisions on the water.
 29 April 1864, ch.
 69. and signed into law by President Abraham Lincoln).

-In 1867, Thomas Gray, assistant secretary to the Maritime Department of the Board of Trade, wrote The Rule of the Road, a pamphlet that became famous for its well-known mnemonic verses.

-In 1878, the United States codified its common law rules for reducing the risk of collisions.

-In 1880, the 1863 Articles were supplemented with whistle signals and in 1884 a new set of international regulations was implemented.
+International regulations would continue to be further developed over the next several decades as a result of legislative and government action by the UK, US and other maritime States.
+For example, in 1867, Thomas Gray, assistant secretary to the Maritime Department of the Board of Trade, wrote The Rule of the Road, a pamphlet that became famous for its well-known mnemonic verses.
+Furthermore, in 1878, the United States codified its common law rules for reducing the risk of collisions.
+By 1880, the 1863 international Articles were supplemented with whistle signals and in 1884 a new set of international regulations was implemented.

-In 1889 the United States convened the first international maritime conference in Washington, D.C.
+In 1889, the United States convened the first international maritime conference in Washington, D.C to further codify international collision regulations, including requirements for lights and shapes.
 The resulting rules were adopted in 1890 and effected in 1897.
 Some minor changes were made during the 1910 Brussels Maritime Conference and some rule changes were proposed, but never ratified, at the 1929 International Conference on Safety of Life at Sea (S.O.L.A.S.)
 With the recommendation that the direction of a turn be referenced by the rudder instead of the helm or tiller being informally agreed by all maritime nations in 1935.

 The 1948 S.O.L.A.S.
-International Conference made several recommendations, including the recognition of radar these were eventually ratified in 1952 and became effective in 1954.
-Further recommendations were made by a S.O.L.A.S.
-Conference in London in 1960 which became effective in 1965.
+International Conference made several recommendations, including the recognition of radar; these were eventually ratified in 1952 and became effective in 1954.
+Further recommendations were made by a SOLAS Conference in London in 1960 which became effective in 1965.